Jasper Ridge Biological Preserve

 The Jasper Ridge Biological Preserve is a 483 ha nature preserve and biological field station formally established as a reserve in 1973.
-The biological preserve is owned by Stanford University, and is located at 37.408°N 122.2275°W south of Sand Hill Road and west of Interstate 280 in Portola Valley, San Mateo County, California.
+The biological preserve is owned by Stanford University, and is part of the Stanford School of Humanities and Sciences.
+It is located at 37.408°N 122.2275°W south of Sand Hill Road and west of Interstate 280 in Portola Valley, San Mateo County, California.
 It is used by students, researchers, and docents to conduct biology research, and teach the community about the importance of that research.
 The preserve encompasses Jasper Ridge and Searsville Lake (actually a reservoir) and the upper reaches of San Francisquito Creek, along with the latter's Corte Madera Creek and Bear Creek tributaries.

 Geology

 Jasper Ridge is part of the foothills northeast of the Santa Cruz Mountains and is bounded by San Francisquito Creek, Corte Madera Creek and Los Trancos Creek, although the preserve occupies only the northwestern half of the ridge.
 The hilly mass runs about ten kilometers from northwest to southeast and about half that in width.

 Serpentine (Serpentinite) is the California State Rock.
 It was formed from deep sea or mantle rocks.
 This rock was squeezed toward the surface by tectonic plate movement, and thus feels greasy, as it has been polished over millions of years.
 Graywacke Sandstone after crossing Leonard's Bridge.
 This sandstone was part of the Franciscan formation 138 million years ago.
 Some rocks found at the preserve include: Greenstone, Chert, Serpentinite, Sandstone.